-Eligibility of IE 1.
-Is the project/programme submitted through an eligible Implementing Entity that has been accredited by the Board?
-Yes , CAF is an accredited implementing entity of the Board.
+Eligibility of IE . , plementing entity of the Board.
 Implementation Arrangements 1.
-Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? n/a at concept stage 2.
-Are there measures for financial and project/programme risk management? n/a at concept stage 3.
-Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? n/a at concept stage 4.
-Is a budget on the Implementing Entity Management Fee use included? n/a at concept stage 5.
-Is an explanation and a breakdown of the execution costs included? n/a at concept stage 6.
-Is a detailed budget including budget notes included? n/a at concept stage 7.
-Are arrangements for monitoring and evaluation clearly defined, including n/a at concept stage budgeted M&E plans and sex-disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund?
-B. Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? n/a at concept stage 9.
+Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund? 'a at concept stage 2.
+Are there measures for financial and project/programme risk management? a at concept stage 3.
+Are there measures in place for the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? a at concept stage 4.
+Is a budget on the Implementing Entity Management Fee use included? a at concept stage 5.
+Is an explanation and a breakdown of the execution costs included? a at concept stage including budget notes included? a at concept stage 7.
+Are arrangements for monitoring and evaluation clearly defined, including a at concept stage budgeted M&E plans and sex-disaggregated data, targets and indicators, in compliance with the Gender Policy of the Fund?
+8. Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? n/a at concept stage 9.
 Does the project/programme's results framework align with the AF's results framework?
 Does it include at least one core outcome indicator from the Fund's results framework? n/a at concept stage 10.
 Is a disbursement schedule with time-bound milestones included? n/a at concept stage